 Last night I made this delicious steak salad!
-For Valentines day, my husband made a surf and turf and we had some left over steak.
-So I sliced it very thinly and topped it on a salad.
-But what makes this salad so special are the onion straws that gives this salad so much flavor and quite a crunch.
+For Valentine’s Day, my husband made a surf and turf and we had some left over steak.
+So I sliced it very thinly and topped a salad with it.
+But what makes this salad so special is the onion straws that gives this salad so much flavor and quite a crunch.
 They are super easy to make and add so much texture and flavor to this salad.
 Enjoy!

 Ingredients